Sean Strickland: Comments on LGBT issues and women's rights

-In January 2022, Strickland responded to a question on Twitter, "If I had a gay son I would think I failed as a man."
-During the press conference for UFC 297, Strickland responded to a reporter asking about his previous comments, as well as criticizing Canadian Prime Minister Justin Trudeau's handling of the Canada convoy protest and Bud Light's advertising campaign featuring transgender influencer Dylan Mulvaney.
+In January 2022, Strickland responded to a question on Twitter, writing: "If I had a gay son I would think I failed as a man."
+During the press conference for UFC 297, Strickland responded to a reporter asking about his previous comments, as well as criticizing Canadian prime minister Justin Trudeau's handling of the Canada convoy protest and Bud Light's advertising campaign featuring transgender influencer Dylan Mulvaney.

 On January 18, 2024 at UFC 297 media day, when a reporter mentioned Strickland's controversial tweet, Strickland responded:

-You’re part of the big problem, a spineless creature who asks me stupid questions.
+You're part of the big problem, a spineless creature who asks me stupid questions.
 Just ten years ago, being trans meant you were mentally ill, but people like you suddenly decided to change everything.
 You are an infection, you are the definition of weakness—everything wrong that happens to this world is because of you.
 The good thing is that the world didn't buy into this—it didn't buy into this nonsense and the agenda that you are pushing.
 There are two genders, and I don't want my children to be taught in school what their preferences should be.
 This guy is the fucking enemy!
 Look at the enemy of our world—here he is, sitting right here and asking his stupid questions.

-Strickland has made a number of controversial comments about women and women's rights, one of which was calling the decision to grant women the right to vote, an error.
-He has also commented negatively about Women's MMA.
-In an interview, he said "Sure, have women’s MMA, have it be a thing.
-I don’t like to watch it.
-I don’t think most people like to watch it.
-If the female MMA was to separate from the male MMA no-one’s going to watch that shit".
+Strickland has made a number of controversial comments about women and women's rights, one of which was calling the decision to grant women the right to vote an error.
+He has also commented negatively about women's MMA.
+In an interview, he said "Sure, have women's MMA, have it be a thing.
+I don't like to watch it.
+I don't think most people like to watch it.
+If the female MMA was to separate from the male MMA no-one's going to watch that shit".

+Strickland reiterated these views in February 2026, stating that "no one gives a fuck about women's sports", before adding: "There's nothing wrong with women.
+They do great things.
+They cook, they clean."
+He asserted that "too much" empowerment of women has "ruined society".

+Strickland was a harsh critic of the 2026 Super Bowl halftime show, calling its headliner, Puerto Rican rapper Bad Bunny, a "fucking faggot" and "a gay foreigner who doesn't speak fucking English".